 The buildings in the compound were designed to be earthquake resistant and are fire-safety compliant with underground wiring.
-Every building and every unit will benefit from climatically appropriate design.
+Every building and every unit benefits from climatically appropriate design.
 Rooftops are insulated and careful siting of each building provides extensive daylight as well as engaging views of the expansive greenspaces.
-The extensive balconies in each unit also will support needed cross ventilation.
+The extensive balconies in each unit also support needed cross ventilation.

-Upon arriving at Avenue 71, residents and visitors will be welcomed by a trellised entry gate that is adjacent to the fitness center with a pool.
-Residents can enjoy personal, assigned, covered parking spaces that are connected by sheltered walkways to nearby high-speed elevators.
-Spaces are to be assigned near residents’ units for maximum convenience.
-A leisurely stroll through the verdant garden spaces is all that will be needed to reach a convenience store, boutiques and restaurants planned throughout the complex.
+Upon arriving at Avenue 71, residents and visitors are welcomed by a trellised entry gate that is adjacent to the fitness center with a pool.
+Residents enjoy personal, assigned, covered parking spaces that are connected by sheltered walkways to nearby high-speed elevators that are assigned near their unit for maximum convenience.
+A leisurely stroll through the verdant garden spaces is all that is needed to reach a convenience store, boutiques and restaurants throughout the complex.

 While Avenue 71 was designed with luxury and convenience in mind, nearly 20% of the units were sized with mixed-income residents in mind.
 As a result, units vary from luxurious four-bedroom penthouses spanning 2,350 square feet to compact and economical at 1,200 square feet, and nearly every size in between.
 The total site capacity of this successful project is estimated at approximately 4,000 people.